www.BillSmithBooks.com BillSmithBooks.com

 What does it take to be a successful writer?

 Persistence.
 If you're going to write, you have to believe in yourself.
 In my experience, persistence and determination are just as important as ability.
-Most of all, if you believe in yourself and keep at it, you will keep on trying even when it seems hopeless -- which it always does somewhere around the "halfway done the first draft" stage.
+Persistence and commitment is what gets you to go to the keyboard when you don't "feel like" writing.
+Most of all, if you believe in yourself and keep at it, you will keep on trying even when it seems hopeless.

-In my experience, every writing project involves "hitting the wall."
+Every writing project involves "hitting the wall."
+(For me, this normally happens about halfway to three-quarters of the way through the first draft.)
 You start to think "I'm tired of this.
 I want to quit."

 If you're serious about being a writer, you'll keep writing.
-You'll put your head down and keep on going -- one word, one sentence, one paragraph at a time.
+You'll put your head down and keep on going -- one word, one sentence, one paragraph, one page at a time.

-You'll do this because paragraphs lead to pages and pages become chapters.
-And even though your internal editor is screaming "This is crap!" while you're writing, after you're done, you'll look back at what you've created and, more often than not, you'll realize, "Hey, this isn't half-bad.
-Not perfect...but I can fix this."
+But, even when things are hard, you'll keep writing because sentences become paragraphs, then paragraphs become pages, and pages become chapters.
+And even though your internal editor is often screaming "This is crap!" while you are writing, after you're done, you'll look back at what you've created and, more often than not, you'll realize, "Hey, this isn't half-bad.
+Not perfect, it needs work...but I can fix this."

 That's what writing is all about.

-Your favorite authors are famous because they were talented...but also because they were stubborn and dedicated.
+Your favorite authors are famous because they were talented, sure...but also because they were stubborn and dedicated.
 Many accrued a mountain of rejection slips before they made their first sales.
-They believed in themselves even when others didn’t.
+They believed in themselves even when others didn't.

 Writing is not a "special gift" that only a chosen few have.
 Most people are born with some degree of writing ability.
 Successful authors have actively worked to improve their skills and craft, just as professional athletes are always working to improve their game skills.